jsliacan/bicycledata/bicycledata/docs/build.md

 ## 3. Setup bicycleinit

-Clone the repository and create a virtual environment:
+Clone the repository and create a virtual environment.
+Make sure you include system-installed packages to avoid `BadPinFactory` and other errors.

 ```zsh
 git clone https://github.com/bicycledata/bicycleinit.git ~/bicycleinit